Robust Likelihood Ratio Tests for Incomplete Economic Models: Robust Tests for Incomplete Models

 For any $\mathcal P\subseteq\Delta(S)$, define the upper and lower probabilities of $\mathcal P$ pointwise by $\nu^{*}(A)\equiv \sup_{P \in \mathcal{P} } P(A)$ and $\nu(A)\equiv\inf_{P \in \mathcal{P}}P(A),A\subset S$, respectively.
 These functions are conjugate to each other in the sense that $\nu^{*}(A)=1-\nu(A^{c})$ for any $A\subset S$.
 Under mild restrictions on $\mathcal P$, they define set functions called \emph{capacities}.\footnote{Appendix A provides the details.
 Some authors distinguish a capacity from its conjugate (co-capacity).
 For simplicity, we call both of these ``capacities'' throughout.}

 For each $\theta\in\Theta$ and $A\subset S$, define $\nu_\theta$ and $\nu_\theta^*$ as the lower and upper probabilities of $\mathcal P_\theta$ defined in \eqref{eq:P_theta}:

-The key factor for our analysis is that the lower probability $\nu_\theta$ of $\mathcal P_\theta$ is a \emph{belief function} (or infinitely monotone capacity).\footnote{The infinite monotonicity of $\nu_\theta$ follows from \cite{philippe1999decision} (Theorem 3).
+The key factor for our analysis is that $\nu_\theta$ is a \emph{belief function} (or infinitely monotone capacity).\footnote{The infinite monotonicity of $\nu_\theta$ follows from \cite{philippe1999decision} (Theorem 3).
 The foundations of belief functions are given by \cite{dempster1967upper} and \cite{shafer1982belief}.
 See \cite{Gul:2014aa} and \cite{epstein2015exchangeable} for the axiomatic foundations of the use of belief functions in incomplete models.} From Choquet's theorem \citep[e.g.,][]{Choquet1954,philippe1999decision,Molchanov:2006aa}, it is related to the probability distribution of random set $G(u|\theta)$ as follows:

 This representation allows us to obtain $\nu_\theta$ without explicitly solving the minimization (or maximization) in \eqref{eq:defnutheta} by computing the right-hand side of \eqref{eq:choquet_eq} directly.
 Another key property of the belief function is that $P\in\mathcal P_\theta$ is equivalent to the following statement: